CommonsBuild/tec-info/wg-digest/unprocessed-channels/COMMUNITY_general ce531d5a789a4be78fd776a668e62d07.md

 Kojak

-[[thread]: Maybe you should reframe your initiative on the lines of what Peter Diamandis uses in his X-Prize/Singularity University backed themes which are based on a Massively Transformative Purpose (MTP) / and within the MTP an exponentiality releasing Moonshot.
+[thread]: Maybe you should reframe your initiative on the lines of what Peter Diamandis uses in his X-Prize/Singularity University backed themes which are based on a Massively Transformative Purpose (MTP) / and within the MTP an exponentiality releasing Moonshot.
 Token Engineering can lend a very powerful granularity to the concept, especially @Solista's pov that funding becomes a feature, if well defined.
 I redefine it as MTP <-> Moonshot <-> ABC.
 The true powerfulnes of this approach is it draws people to it, and there is no quiçk pivoting away to another profitable opportunity.
 You redefine or find another Moonshot within this framework.
 My initiative Local Level Circular Economies ( LLCEs) is closely aligned to what you are attempting.
 Except, when LLCEs are applied to village economies, the priority for me is food self sufficiency within the village itself.
 This becomes really important in the context of climate change, supply chain collapse etc. Education is a close next.
 And mobiles have to be powered through solar power.
 In India, Ela Bhatt a prominent social worker has created the concept of Anubandh - total self sufficiency within a 100 mile radius.
-We plan to begin with self sufficiency in food at the village level.](about:blank#)
+We plan to begin with self sufficiency in food at the village level.

 <h3>Edu - TEC Steward. <img src="https://cdn.discordapp.com/avatars/573648007384530954/bf6ebec19881cee4bbe0c3105f5ddfae.png" width=25 height=25></h3>